GridPlus/gridplus-sdk/docs/index.md

 ## buildTx

-**I think this has been functionally deprecated.
-Our signature requests no longer need to be specially formatted, which I think was the whole point of this function.**

 Build a transaction given network-specific options.
+This function returns an object which can be passed to a signing call.

 #### shortcode [string], required